Fargo Youth Initiative Bylaws

 b.
 The Vice Chairperson will also help take minutes.

 b.
-Candidates for both positions should have at least one year of experience and should not be seniors.
+Candidates for both positions should not be seniors.

 c.
 Advisers will coordinate elections and tally votes.

 d.
 Chairperson will be voted on first, then Vice Chairperson.

 Candidates will have the opportunity to give a short speech about their qualifications and goals.